koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 Of course, This is implemented as a custom renderer.

-React Native has a project for a new architecture called Fabric, which uses Persistence mode of custom renderer.
+React Native has a project for a new architecture called Fabric, which uses Persistence mode for custom renderer.

 React Native provides primitive components like View, Text, Image and so on.
 -->